176 lines

 |

 Central object for defining storage protocol-specific interfaces.
-The database wraps up
+The database

 |